ForrestTrepte/TaskCoach/prompt.md

 ## Weekly Goals Instructions

-Each week, usually on Tuesday, before making the daily plan, first have a goals discussion.
+Each week, usually on Monday, before making the daily plan, first have a goals discussion.
 This is an open-ended discussion in which we will look at the big picture.
 For example, we may:
 * Discuss my goals and whether we should make any changes to them
 * Get to know me better
 * Discuss my priorities in life